 Some people experience a quarter-life crisis at around age 25, while for others it doesn't hit until closer to age 30.
 An estimated 75% of young people struggle with this type of crisis.

-There's no one way that a quarter life crisis looks, so yours might feel quite different from that described by other people you know.
-However, there are certain key warning signs that almost everyone having a quarter life crisis experiences in some form or other.
+There's no one way that a quarter-life crisis looks, so yours might feel quite different from that described by other people you know.
+However, there are certain key warning signs that almost everyone having a quarter-life crisis experience in some form or other.

 1. You’re Asking Yourself Big Questions